 They dominated the first half, stringing together passes, seeming energized, and getting chances – but no goals.

-That changed in the 52nd minute, when Alvaro Fernandez headed in a corner kick from Mauro Rosales.
-It was Fernandez’s first goal of the season, after scoring nine in 2011.
+That changed in the 52nd minute when Alvaro Fernandez headed in a corner kick from Mauro Rosales.
+It was Fernandez’s first goal of the season, after scoring nine last season.

-It marked the first time Seattle had scored first in 10 games dating to May 9 – the last time the Sounders tasted victory in a 2-0 win over FC Dallas.
+It marked the first time Seattle had scored first in 10 games dating to May 9.

 Colorado (7-10-1) struck back in the 79th minute on a goal by Omar Cummings.

 However, Seattle (8-5-6) hung on, pushing its record to 8-0 when scoring first.

 “I guess the rumors of our demise were maybe a little bit premature,” Schmid said. “… The last 15-20 minutes of the game became a little bit hectic, especially when we gave up that goal.
 I was a little disappointed.
 We had some chances.”Schmid said Zakuani’s role going forward will be monitored carefully.Zakuani said he thinks he is getting close to full recovery.

 “I think it’s not too far,” he said.
 “It’s just a matter of games.
 I need to get confident.
 It’s my first time being out in 15 months, so it’s not easy obviously.
 I think not too far.
 I just need more games, more minutes, get comfortable, and I think I’ll be not too far away.”

 The Sounders return to U.S. Open Cup play Wednesday, meeting Chivas USA in a semifinal at Starfire Sports Stadium in Tukwila.
 They return to MLS play next Sunday at New York.